Professors R.S. Achrol, S.S. Hassan, D. Hoffman, L.M. Maddox, T. Novak, V.G. Perry (Chair), P.A. Rau

 MKTG 4150.
 Salesmanship and Sales Management.
 3 Credits.

 Development of personal selling and presentation skills; examination of types of selling situations.
 Organization of sales department, sales planning and forecasting, quotas, territories, performance standards, and analysis and control of distribution costs.
 Prerequisites: BADM 3401 and MKTG 3142.

 MKTG 4151W.
 Marketing Communications Planning.
 3 Credits.

 Components of a marketing communications plan; writing, development, and presentation, including executive summary, situation analysis (company, consumer, competitor), target market segmentation, consumer behavior analysis, positioning strategy, and tactics for implementation.
-Permission of the instructor required prior to enrollment.
+Permission of the instructor is required prior to enrollment.
 Includes a significant engagement in writing as a form of critical inquiry and scholarly expression to satisfy the WID requirement.
-Corequisite: MKTG 4149.
-Prerequisites: BADM 3401 and MKTG 4148.
+Prerequisites: BADM 3401, MKTG 3142 and 3143.

 MKTG 4152.
 Retailing Management.
 3 Credits.

 A study of retailing management and strategy covering the current environment of retailing, retail market and financial analysis, store location and design, inventory management, and non-store and service retailing.
 Industry executive and student presentations; case analyses.
 Prerequisites: BADM 3401, MKTG 3142 and MKTG 3143.